winston-lab/tss-seq-vs-tfiib-nexus/README.md

 ## description

-A one-off pipeline used to compare [TSS-seq](https://github.com/winston-lab/tss-seq) to TFIIB [ChIP-nexus](https://github.com/winston-lab/chip-nexus), used in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575).
+A one-off pipeline used to compare [TSS-seq](https://github.com/winston-lab/tss-seq) to TFIIB [ChIP-nexus](https://github.com/winston-lab/chip-nexus), used in our [2018 Spt6 publication](https://doi.org/10.1016/j.molcel.2018.09.005).

 <!-- ## requirements -->